joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

 4. The `CodeProcessor` is initialized.
 5. For each file in the list, the `CodeProcessor` orchestrates the analysis by:
     a.
 Calling the `GitFileProcessor` to get the file's Git history and GitHub link.
     b.
-Calling the external Analysis API with the GitHub link.
+Reading the raw code from the file.
     c.
-Receiving a comprehensive JSON response containing the full code evaluation.
+Calling the external Analysis API with the GitHub link and the raw code.
     d.
+Receiving a comprehensive JSON response containing the full code evaluation and product categorization.
+    e.
 The `CodeProcessor` combines the Git metadata and the API evaluation into a single record.
-    e.
+    f.
 The `BigQueryRepository` is used to save the record to BigQuery.
 6. If any errors occur during processing, they are logged to a dynamically named log file in the `logs/` directory.

 ## 4. Key Technologies